VH-Lab/NDI-matlab/docs/reference/+ndi/session.m.md

     See also FINDOBJ, NDI.SESSION

-Help for ndi.session/findobj is inherited from superclass HANDLE
+Help for ndi.session/findobj is inherited from superclass handle

     Documentation for ndi.session/findobj
-       doc handle.findobj
+       doc handle/findobj
 ```

 ---